jay-kumogata/InfoNES/README.md

 ## Disclaimer
 InfoNES is freeware.
 There is no guarantee.
 The author is not responsible for any damages caused by this software.
-Family Computer is a trademarks of Ninetendo Co., Ltd.
+Family Computer is a trademarks of Nintendo Co., Ltd.